whudk/EVLab-CMCD/README.md

 ***
 Image Components

-  Hlubm (Historical Land Use Base Map):
+  1.Hlubm (Historical Land Use Base Map):

      Grayscale map depicting historical land use classifications.

      Pixel values range from 0 to 85, with each value corresponding to a specific land use classification category.

-  Crism (Current Remote Sensing Image):
+  2.Crism (Current Remote Sensing Image):

      Represents the contemporary remote sensing image.

-  Target:
+  3.Target:

      Manually annotated binary changes.